bradbell/xrst/test_rst/literal_cmd_dev.rst

 :ref:`literal commands <literal_cmd-name>` have been removed.

 .. meta::
-   :keywords: file_name
+   :keywords: page_file

-.. index:: file_name
+.. index:: page_file

-.. _literal_cmd_dev@file_name:
+.. _literal_cmd_dev@page_file:

-file_name
+page_file
 *********
-is the name of the file that this data comes from.
-This is used for error reporting and for the display file (when the display file is not included in the command).
+is the name of the file that contains the begin command for this page.
+This is used for error reporting and for the display file when the display file is not included in the command and the command is not in a template expansion.

 .. meta::
    :keywords: page_name